Aryansh-S/USACO/README.md

 Move on to another problem/take a break and come back with a fresh mind

+Look out for edge cases!
+If things are 1-indexed, you can either leave them be by just increasing the array size (usually a good habit to have regardless), or you can 0-index them as necessary

+Add single or multiline comments to keep track of what you are doing

+Debugging: add print statements (use what(x) in the template or some variant), watch out for segmentation faults (accessing out of bounds memory or too much memory), literally rewrite code as a last resort

 # Other Resources
 I discourage the training gate offered by USACO, as it is outdated and problem quality is not the best as of now, but if you are willing to get past that, it does cover algorithms necessary.